 Sometimes, you might see a result in the log that seems unusual.
 Here are the most common scenarios:

-Scenario 1: The AI's response was un-parsable.
 Your system is built with a fallback mechanism.
-If the AI fails to provide a score in the strict Grade: [score] or Score: [score] format, VelociGrader will:
+If the AI fails to provide a score in the strict Grade: [score]

 What this means for you: If you see a student unexpectedly received full points, check the AI Feedback in the log.
 It may indicate that the AI couldn't parse the work, and you should review that submission manually.